trekj/Module_19_Challenge/README.md

 Integrating these two files will allow you to automate the tasks associated with generating a digital wallet, accessing Ethereum account balances, and signing and sending transactions via a personal Ethereum blockchain called Ganache.

-We will do the following task:
+I will do the following task:

 Generate a new Ethereum account instance by using the mnemonic seed phrase provided by Ganache.
 Fetch and display the account balance associated with your Ethereum account address.